SA Tech Job Fair

 - Define your own goals for the job fair.
 Are you searching for a specific type of role or company culture?
 What matters most in your job search?
 Are there companies you want to prioritize?
 Develop a game plan and be intentional with your time.

-- Prepare a stellar resume.
-Bring about 20 copies of it to the event, printed on nice paper.
+- Prepare a stellar résumé.
+Bring about 20 copies of your résumé to the event, printed on nice paper.
 We won’t cover resume writing in this post, but there are a plethora of online resources you can consult.
 For job fairs, don’t worry about cover letters.

 - Polish your online profiles.
-If recruiters have a copies of your resume, they will be stalking you online soon.
+If recruiters have a copy of your resume, you can be sure they will stalk you online soon.
 Make sure your online presence is professional and appropriate.
 A good place to start is by Googling yourself.
 Update your LinkedIn, and clean up any social media profiles.

 - Craft a 30-60 second elevator pitch.
 You may only have a few minutes with an employer.
 What will you say if they ask, “Tell me about yourself?”
 Consider structuring your pitch like this: Who you are + What you do + What your goals are + Why that matters to the company.